MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

 -   Setting up SILVER location for inventory put aways.
 -   Setting up SILVER location for bin handling.
 -   Defining a default bin for item LS-81.
 (LS-75 is already set up in CRONUS.)
--   Creating a purchase order for vendor 10000 for 40 loudspeakers.
+-   Creating a purchase order for supplier 10000 for 40 loudspeakers.
 -   Verifying that the put-away bins are preset by setup.
 -   Releasing the purchase order for warehouse handling.
 -   Creating an inventory put-away based on a released source document.